 Life brings changes, whether that means pregnancy, weight loss, weight gain, or any of the other surprises along the way.

-Initially, you might feel a strong urge to order some baggy sweat pants and sweatshirts to hide it, but you might also worry that it’ll never go away or wonder whether it’s a sign of a more serious health complication.
+If you notice an apron belly, you might feel a strong urge to order baggy sweatpants and sweatshirts to hide it, but you might also worry that it’ll never go away or wonder whether it’s a sign of a more serious health complication.

 Especially if you’ve just had a baby, you may wonder whether this is a normal postpartum event.
 Whatever questions come to your mind about apron bellies, we have the info to start helping you answer them below.

 Also known as a pannus stomach or mother’s apron, apron belly occurs when the belly and fat surrounding the internal organs expands due to weight gain or pregnancy, resulting in additional fat deposits in the omentum (an apron-like flap under your abdominal muscles and in front of your intestines.)

 The size of an apron belly can vary, ranging from hanging to the top of the pubic area to the upper thighs or even a person’s knees.
 Two potential causes of apron belly are giving birth and gaining weight.

 That said, apron belly does not only occur in women or people who have overweight.
 Men, those who have lost weight, and others may also develop an apron belly.

 An apron belly can increase the risk of certain cancers, including ovarian cancer.
 It has also been associated with